Judges in the Kyrgyz Republic are sharpening their media relations skills, thanks to a new training session conducted by the country's Supreme Court.

 “The need for interaction with the media and the public is growing every day,” said Fred Huston, IDLO’s Country Director for Kyrgyzstan.
 “IDLO is pleased to be a partner in conducting such an event that leads to improved public awareness.”

-Over the course of the two days, the participants learned public relations techniques, strategies for relaying information effectively and specific skills on how speak to the public and the media.
+Over the course of the two days, participants learned public relations techniques, strategies for relaying information effectively and specific skills on how speak to the public and the media.

 Going forward, IDLO and the Supreme Court will continue to collaborate under the program to engage judges in public speaking and media interviews through Expert Cafés, DanakarTalks platforms and other roundtable activities.